MicrosoftDocs/data-api-builder-docs/data-api-builder/best-practices-configuration.md

   - `updateCompositeNameEntity`
   - `deleteCompositeNameEntity`

-- If the entity is backed by a stored procedure, the generated query or mutation would be named:
+- If the entity maps to a stored procedure, the generated query or mutation would be named `executeCompositeNameEntity`, which is easier and nicer to read.
-  - `executeCompositeNameEntity`

-which are easier and nicer to read.

 ## Use singular form when naming entities

 When adding an entity to the configuration file, make sure to use the singular form for the name.
-Data API builder will automatically generate the plural form whenever a collection of that entity is returned.
+Data API builder automatically generates the plural form whenever a collection of that entity is returned.
 You can also manually provide singular and plural forms, by manually adding them to the configuration file: [Configuration file - GraphQL type](./configuration-file.md#graphql-type)

 ## Related content